2021

 Leeds Teaching Hospital NHS Trust

-Concerns summary Critical deterioration in a post-surgical patient was not escalated to senior clinicians despite persistently high NEWS scores and abnormal vital signs.
+Concerns summary (AI summary) Critical deterioration in a post-surgical patient was not escalated to senior clinicians despite persistently high NEWS scores and abnormal vital signs.
 Unclear escalation procedures and inadequate staff training risk similar future incidents.

 All Responded